NicDuncanUNF/MB-Web-Systems-Team/README.md

 retrieval.

 2. A business background page that include details about business, mission, and executive board members.
+[ABOUT US PAGE]

 3. Details on business policies including cost of your products and/ or services provided by your business; shipping policy and rates; tax policy; and return of merchandize policy.
+[POLICIES PAGE]

 4. In  the  FAQ  page,  create  at  least  10  questions  and  answers  regarding  the  company,  products, ordering, and registration.
 The questions should be listed at the top of the page and each question if possible, should have hyperlink to the corresponding answer within the document.
 If you are not providing hyperlink then it can be a plain document having questions and answers.
+[FAQ PAGE]

 5. In the products/services catalog page, display list of products/services and allow user to view or  search  products/services  based  on  a  combination  of  attributes  (for  e.g.,  name,  category,